-London is constantly celebrating its multiculturalism, with yearly events such as Africa on the Square, Diwali in London and Chinese New Year celebrations, to name just a few, allowing everyone to experience the religion, arts, music and food of various cultural and religious groups.
+London is constantly celebrating its multiculturalism, with yearly events such as Africa on the Square, Diwali in London and Chinese New Year celebrations, to name just a few.
+These fantastic free annual celebrations allow everyone to experience the religion, arts, music, and food of various cultural and religious groups.

 What is Diwali?

 The main night of Diwali changes every year depending on the Hindu lunar calendar – it occurs on the darkest new moon night.
-However, the main night of Diwali is always celebrated by fireworks, feasts and the giving of gifts between close family and friends.
+However, the main night of Diwali is always celebrated with fireworks, feasts, and the giving of gifts between close family and friends.

 What is Diwali in London?

-Diwali in London is an event hosted by the Mayor of London and Diwali in London Committee every year in Trafalgar Square to celebrate Diwali Festival.
-It is the largest Diwali celebration in London.
+Diwali in London, aka “Dawali on the Square,” is an event hosted by the Mayor of London and the Diwali in London Committee every year in Trafalgar Square to celebrate the Diwali Festival.
+It is the largest Diwali celebration in all of London.

 Should I attend the Diwali Festival in Trafalgar Square?

-This year Diwali in London will be in Trafalgar Square on Sunday 28th October from 1pm to 7pm.
+This year, Diwali in London will take place in Trafalgar Square on Sunday 29th October.